How to Deploy SCEP Certificates Using Addigy and SecureW2

 2. Configure the SCEP Profile

-• Create a SCEP URL by generating a shared secret and access token using SecureW2’s Token wizard.
+1. Create an SCEP URL by generating a shared secret and an access token using the SecureW2 Token wizard.

 3. Configure the Wi-Fi settings to allow stored certificates to connect to the correct server.